vinceimbat/vinceimbat/content/thoughts/life design assessment.md

 1. How can I incorporate play into my work?
 2. How can I incorporate play in my life in general?

-Love
+### Love

-1. How can I build a community that will suppor my work and values?
+1. How can I build a community that will support my work and values?